swathiiyer2/Proxy/README.md

     ./proxy <port>

-where <port> is the port number the proxy should listen on.
 Specify a port number outside of the reserved range (1-1024).

 Request a page using telnet: